 Postoperative delirium is, as the name suggests, a delirium that presents in individuals following surgery.
 It can be triggered by a variety of factors including:

 There are also certain risk factors individuals can have that increase their risk of developing postoperative delirium.
 These include:

 (Farrell & Dempsey 2013; Robinson & Eiseman 2008)

-Safety issues for those suffering from postoperative delirium should also be considered in all patients.
-These include the risk of the patient becoming agitated and inadvertently pulling out drains, tubes or lines, as well as remembering that just by having delirium, their risk of falling also increases.
+Safety issues should also be considered.
+These include the risk of the patient becoming agitated and inadvertently pulling out drains, tubes or lines, as well as the increased risk of falling.

-The duration of the delirium varies from person to person; roughly half of the people with delirium will have their symptoms resolving within 2 days of the onset and another one third will have symptoms continuing until their hospital discharge.
-But, up to 50% of people will still continue to show some signs of delirium one month following surgery (Marcantonio & Discussant 2012).
+The duration of delirium varies from person to person; roughly half of those with delirium will have their symptoms resolve within two days of onset.
+Another one-third will have symptoms continue until their hospital discharge.
+However, up to 50% of post-discharge patients will continue to show some signs of delirium one month following surgery (Marcantonio & Discussant 2012).